yikejason/yikejason/README.md

 ### Hi there, I'm Jason Tian

 I'm a senior software engineer.
-I was engaged in UI design in the early years and now focus on front-end development.
-I like engineering and interactive design.
-At present, I master the technological ecology, including react, nextjs, nodejs, electron and so on.
+I'm focus on front-end and back-end development.
+I enjoy programming.
+At present, I master the technological ecology, including html, css, js, Ts, reactjs, nextjs, nodejs and so on.
 And I begin to learn the rust program language.

 More details on